brunoterkaly/virtual-machine-scale-sets/README.md

 "natBackendPort": 22,
 ````

-Consecutive ports on the load balancer map to consecutive VM's in the scale set.
+Consecutive ports on the load balancer map to consecutive VMs in the scale set.

 ![](./images/loadbalancer.png)